rich-ramsey/sim_demo/readme.md

 3) /renv/ folder and renv.lock file

 This folder and file are used with the package management software renv().
-Once you download the project locally, renv() shoudl automatically kick-in and make things happen with appropriate package versions.
+Once you download the project locally, renv() should automatically kick-in and make things happen with appropriate package versions.